 As an accredited Cognitive Behavioural Therapist I am passionate in passing my knowledge.
 In that regard, I regularly provide accredited supervisory sessions for those learning CBT in Bridgend and the surrounding area.

 Hi, my name is Oxana Jones and thank you for vising my website.
 I was born and brought up in the Ukraine where I finished my first degree in Practical Psychology and qualified to teach English.
+I am a registered Counselling Psychologist in the UK.
 I came to Britain over fifteen years ago and I have continued to train and study here, serving clients throughout Bridgend, Neath, Port Talbot, and Cardiff.
 You are welcome to have a look at my CV, qualifications, and training.
-I work full time for Veterans NHS Wales: https://www.veteranswales.co.uk/health-boards/abertawe-bro-morgannwg.html at present.
+I work four days for Veterans NHS Wales: https://www.veteranswales.co.uk/health-boards/abertawe-bro-morgannwg.html and run my own Tuesday clinic.

 I speak English well, although I doubt that I will ever manage to lose my accent.
 If you have any doubt about whether you will be able to understand me, please give me a call.
 If I don’t pass this simple test, you know you need to look further.